MocioF/No-unsafe-inline/readme.txt

 No.

-= Will this plugin impact site's performance? =
+= Will this plugin impact the site's performance? =

 During capturing phase this plugin needs to write many data to database, so your site can slow down.
 When the plugin enforces the CSP, it uses a mu-plugin to capture the output of the WordPress process, manipulate it and then send to browser.